 The aerodrome operator is required to establish a process for monitoring the airspace around their aerodromes to ensure that they are free from these objects.
 Aerodrome operators are also required to report new or on-going construction around aerodrome to the Authority who is statutorily responsible for determining whether such construction would constitute a hazard to air navigation and subsequently providing aviation height clearance.

-In determining whether an object constitutes a hazard to air navigation, an inspector must apply the ultimate development approach in his evaluation.
-In the ultimate development approach, the obstacle limitation surface of the ultimate layout of the system of runways as provided in the aerodrome master plan is taken into account in determining whether or not a permanent obstacle would constitute a hazard.
-Temporary obstacles may be evaluated based on existing development only.
+In determining whether an object constitutes a hazard to air navigation, an inspector must apply the ultimate aerodrome development approach in his evaluation.
+In the ultimate aerodrome development approach, the obstacle limitation surface of the ultimate aerodrome layout as provided in the aerodrome master plan is taken into account in determining whether or not a permanent obstacle would constitute a hazard.
+Temporary obstacles may be evaluated based on existing aerodrome development only.

 Checklist